 Cooper’s Island Nature Reserve

-Spittal Pond, located in Smiths Parish Bermuda, is the largest and the most premium nature reserve and national park of the island.
-It spreads over some 64-acres of land area The Spittal Pond is also a large bird sanctuary and one of the best bird watching locations in Bermuda.
-Most of the bird-life can be seen from the trail itself.
-The Bermuda National Trust offers a guided tour of spiral pond on Tuesdays 1:30–3:00pm.
-Tour cost is $50 per person.
-Advance booking is required.
-Call (441)236-6483 for reservations.
+Spittal Pond, located in Smith’s Parish, is the largest and the most premium nature reserve and national park on the island, spreading over 64-acres.
+It is also a large bird sanctuary and one of the best bird watching locations in Bermuda.
+Most of the bird-life can be seen from the trail itself and you can visit the is a historic landmark, Portuguese Rock, where shipwreck survivors left their mark in the 1500’s.

 Hog Bay Park